CompuTec/computec-docs/docs/wms/user-guide/weight-scales/mettler-toledo.md

 # Mettler Toledo Weight Scale Configuration

-To correctly configure a weight scale, it is required to create a Template and assign it to the weight scale.
-Next, it is required to choose a work Mode for the scales and finally assign the Template to the scale work Mode.
+This guide outlines the steps to correctly configure a Mettler Toledo weight scale for seamless integration with CompuTec Gateway and CompuTec WMS 2.0.
+The process involves creating a template, selecting a work mode, and assigning the template to the scale.
+By following these instructions, you can ensure your weight scale operates efficiently within your system.

 ---

 ## Defining a Template

-- Go to the 'Communication' option in the menu
+- Go to the "Communication" option in the menu.
-- Choose the 'Define Template' option
+- Select "Define Template".
-- Choose Template 1 and set up what will be pointed/sent by the weight scale.
+- Choose "Template 1" and configure the data points to be sent by the weight scale.
 Set up the following details:

   - Line 1: Date
   - Line 2: Time